neilharia7/operating-system-scripts/README.md

-# operating-systems-with-go
+# operating-systems-scripts
-| Playing around with golang to understand OS concepts
+| Playing around with golang and other langs to understand OS concepts